Available for new clients

 Update content that almost ranks

 Check Google Search Console for pages with high impressions but low clicks, sitting in positions 8 through 20.
 Those are your update candidates.
-Treat them as a priority over creating new content until you have exhausted them.
+A substantive update can often push them to page one in weeks rather than the months it takes a brand new page to build any authority.

 Want a content strategy that actually builds rankings?